dyurovsky/85309/syllabus/index.md

 ### Project:

 The objective of the project is to give you independent applied research experience using real data and statistical methods.
-You will complete the semester long project in teams.
-There will be a mid-checkpoint where you write a proposal for your research direction and present results from exploratory data analysis.
-At this stage you will also describe your collaborative approach outlining each team member's past and planned contribution and a plan for how the work will come together.
+You will be allowed to work on the final project either on your own, or with a partner.
+The goal will be to synthesize what you have learned in the labs over the course of the semester, and to show that you understand which analyses are appropriate and interesting for which kinds of data.

 * * *

 ### Email & Forum (Google Classroom):

-I will regularly send announcements by email, please make sure to check your email daily.
+I will regularly send announcements through the Google classroom.
+You should get an email for these by default, so please make sure to check your email daily to make sure that you don not miss them.

 Any non-personal questions related to the material covered in class, problem sets, labs, project, etc. should be posted to our Google Classroom.
 Before posting a new question please make sure to check if your question has already been answered.
 The TAs and I will be answering questions in the Classroom daily and all students are expected to answer questions as well.
 Please use informative titles for your posts.